-There are also more reasons to care about academic honesty than simply the "integrity of operations".
-First, academic advancement requires that a trail of ideas be available so that successes and failures can be traced backward.
-Second, your own personal integrity requires that you be academically honest.
+Why do we care so much about academic honesty?
+As the Student Handbook suggests, the advancement of knowledge requires that a trail of ideas be available so that successes and failures can be traced backward.
+More importantly, your own personal integrity should require you to be academically honest.

-In Fall 2000, I had my first serious encounters with academic dishonesty at Grinnell, so I'm now trying to be extra-careful in spelling out what I expect from my students.
+In Fall 2000, I had my first serious encounters with academic dishonesty at Grinnell.
+Since that time, I have tried to be careful in spelling out what I expect from my students.
 What follows are some general expectations.